-The appeals court held that the distinction between 'enemy combattant' and 'unlawful enemy combattant' was purely semantic and that the military tribunal system still had the authority to try Khadr.
+The appeals court held that the distinction between 'enemy combatant' and 'unlawful enemy combatant' was purely semantic and that the military tribunal system still had the authority to try Khadr.

-The Court indicated that it had not been established whether Khadr was an illegal enemy combattant and that this was to be determined by the military judge himself.
+The Court indicated that it had not been established whether Khadr was an illegal enemy combatant and that this was to be determined by the military judge himself.

 For the purpose of determination of his status, Khadr appeared before the military judge on 8 November 2007.

 A pretrial hearing began at Guantanamo Bay on 4 February 2008.
-Kadhr's military defence team has 15 different motions prepared.
-Some essentially assert that the military commission process itself is illegitimate because it was set up by Congress at the urging of the Bush White House in 2006, four years after the alleged crimes were committed.
+Khadr's military defence team had 15 different motions prepared.
+Some essentially assert that the military commission process itself is illegitimate because it was set up by Congress at the urging of the Bush administration in 2006, four years after the alleged crimes were committed.